RepGraph/RepGraph/README.md

 ```

 ## Usage
-The user interface is easy to use and intuitive but for a clear and easy usage guide, refer to the user manual here
+The user interface is easy to use and intuitive but for a clear and easy usage guide, refer to the user manual here: [User Manual](https://github.com/EdanToledo/RepGraph/blob/main/UserManual.pdf)

+If you simply want to use the application without the hassle of compiling and running everything locally - you can go [here](http://repgraph-frontend.herokuapp.com/)

 ## Authors
-* TLDEDA001 - Edan Toledo
+* Edan Toledo
-* CHNROY002 - Roy Cohen
+* Roy Cohen
-* CHNJAR003 - Jaron Cohen
+* Jaron Cohen

 ## Contact
 * TLDEDA001@myuct.ac.za